radiospiel/omd/README.md

 - Graphviz dot scripts: they are rendered into images that then are embedded into the output;
 - svgbob diagrams: they are executed via svgbob (TODO: add link) and embedded as a SVG image.
 - SQL commands: they are executed via a sqlite session, and, by default, the output is rendered into a table;
+- psql commands: they are executed the psql CLI, and, by default, the output is rendered into a table;

 ## SECURITY ANNOUNCEMENT